graphiteSWE/DeSpeect/README.md

 ### Installing

-In order to intall the application, you need to execute the following steps:
+You can run DeSpeect in two different ways, according to your needs:

+1. Developer build
-1. Clone or download the repository
+* Clone or download the repository
-2. Execute the `build.sh` script in the root directory
+* Execute the `build.sh` script in the root directory

-This will install Speect and create a build for DeSpeect in `DeSpeect/build/`
+This will install Speect, create a build for DeSpeect in `DeSpeect/build/` and run the related tests.

+1. User build
+* Clone or download the repository
+* Execute the `Installer.sh` script in the root directory
+* Select a destination folder for the installation

+This will install Speect and create a build for DeSpeect, without running any test.

 ## Running the tests

 The tests for DeSpeect are implemented through the Google Test framework and they are run at every build by Travis CI.
+In order to run the tests locally, you need to perform a developer build which runs the tests automatically.
 Once you have installed the application, you can run the related tests by entering the build directory (`DeSpeect/build/`) and using either the `ctest` or `unit_tests` commands.

 ## Usage

 ### Running the application

-In order to run the application, you need to execute the following steps:
+You can run DeSpeect in two different ways, depending on how decided to install it:

+ 1. Developer build
-1. Enter the bin directory through the `DeSpeect/build/bin/` path
+* Enter the bin directory through the `DeSpeect/build/bin/` path
-2. Start the application executing the `main` file
+* Start the application executing the `main` file

+2. User build
+* Enter the root install directory
+* Start the executable called `DeSpeect`

 ## Example - Visualizing the graph